oblivioncth/CLIFp/README.md

 ### Target Usage
 CLIFp  was primarily created for use with its sister project [OFILb (Obby's Flashpoint Importer for LaunchBox)](https://github.com/oblivioncth/OFILb) to facilitate the inclusion of Flashpoint in to LaunchBox user's collections.
 The operation of CLIFp is completely automated when used in this manner.

+It was later refined to also be used directly with the Flashpoint project to allow users to create shortcuts and leverage other benefits of a CLI.

-That being said, it is perfectly possible to use CLIFp with Flashpoint alone in any manner you see fit.
+That being said, it is perfectly possible to use CLIFp in any manner you see fit.

 ### General
-**NOTE: Do not run CLIFp as an administrator as some titles may not work correctly or run at all** While CLIFp has multiple functions, typical usage involves one of three main methods:
+**NOTE: Do not run CLIFp as an administrator as some titles may not work correctly or run at all**

+While CLIFp has multiple functions, typical usage involves one of three main methods:

 **Auto:**